glacier-modding/glaciermodding.org/docs/modding/suitmodding/newoutfit.md

 1. Add our suit to the repository
 2. Add our suit to unlockables
 3. Add our suit to globaldata with a patch
-4. Make a little patch to unlockables starting package to include our suit
-5. Fix localization in the manifest
+4. Add localization lines to the manifest

 So let us do this now!
 First, in your mod files, under `content/chunk0`, delete the `street_smart_replace_black_streak.entity.patch.json` file.
 We won't need it.